iLya2IK/LiteSound/README.md

 * Recorder example - This example emulates the operation of a simple audio recorder.
 * Converter example - This example emulates the operation of a simple audio file converter.
 * FrameStreaming example - In this example, an audio-ogg file is opened and decoded into a data stream.
 The resulting stream is then re-encoded into a set of encoded frames.
 A set of encoded frames is saved to the files on disk in the user's format.
 Frame-files are then opened, decoded into a data stream and saved in a new file in selected format.
+* Resampler - This example demonstrates the operation of a simple speex resampler.

 ### Requirements